Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Temperament: Sociable, friendly, curious

 You may also see the Ratoodle referred to as a Rattle dog.
-This dog is a combination of a Poodle and Rat Terrier, and they are known for their sociable, friendly, outgoing personalities.
+This dog is a combination of a Poodle and a Rat Terrier, and they are known for their sociable, friendly, outgoing personalities.
 They often have low grooming needs.
-They can be curious and may require daily outlets for their energy to prevent destructive behaviors and excessive barking.
+They can be curious and require daily energy outlets to prevent destructive behaviors and excessive barking.
 They can be needy dogs that like to be where the family is, so they aren’t a good fit for homes where people are usually away.
-These dogs have a longer life expectancy than most Poodle mixes.
+Ratoodles have a longer life expectancy than most Poodle mixes.

 45. Bassetdoodle (Basset Hound x Poodle)